See LNER class J94 for details.

 Along with many other of the Austerity locomotives WD 75091 was bought by the National Coal Board.
-In 1950 it went to Holly Bank Colliery, near Wolverhampton where it became No 2.
+In October 1950 it went to Holly Bank Colliery, near Wolverhampton where it became No 2.

 The colliery closed in December 1952 and the locomotive then went to Littleton Colliery in Staffordshire in 1959.
 Littleton closed in December 1993 only a year after was deemed a core pit and would not close.

 No.75091 then moved around several collieries before being moved to Bold Colliery near St Helens in February 1978 where it was named Robert.
 While at Bold Colliery it was prepared for and took part in the Rocket 150 celebrations at Rainhill.

 Robert was withdrawn and sold for preservation in 1982 and was later preserved at the Crewe Heritage Centre.